-For each of the three types of land conversion, the econometric model was estimated using ordinary least squares estimation with 42 county observations over two time periods.
-The model assumes that farmers have perfect expectations of future farm income and the price of agricultural land for conversion.
-Thus, the empirical question we are testing is whether farm returns or urban factors are important enough as determinants of farmland conversion to appear statistically significant given our proxy independent variables, omitted variables, assumption of perfect expectations, different ols intercepts, and linear functional form.
+In addition to the previously mentioned caveats, the preliminary model shown above does not account for the effect of zoning and development restrictions.
+Thus, the empirical question we are testing is whether farm returns or urban factors are important enough as determinants of farmland conversion to appear statistically significant given our proxy independent variables, omitted variables, and assumption of perfect expectations.

-Results
+Preliminary Results

-Our results (shown in Table 3) suggest that urban factors, not low farm income, have been the main cause of farmland conversion and new urban development in California.
+Our preliminary results (shown in Table 2) suggest that urban factors, not low farm income, have been the main cause of farmland conversion and new urban development in California.
 Whether we considered conversion from agriculture to urban land, all conversion out of agriculture, or all conversion to urban land, edge length and population growth were statistically significant and positively correlated with conversion.
 The dummy variable for the 1992-1998 conversion period was also statistically significant for each measure of conversion, but negatively correlated with conversion.
 It can be seen from Table 1 that annual average conversion in every category was larger during 1988-1992 than 1992-1998.

-The stock of land was not statistically significant in conversion from agriculture to urban development or all conversion to urban development.
+The importance of edge effects may explain why the stock of land did not appear statistically significant in conversion to urban development.
 FMMP data show that only a small share of the stock of agricultural and other land is converted to urban use in any period.
 Overall, about 2% of California's agricultural land base was converted to urban use between 1988 and 1998.
-Because most new urban development occurs along the edges of existing urban areas it makes sense that this development would be reflected in the econometric model by the urban edge variable, not the stock variable.
+Because most new urban development occurs along the edges of existing urban areas this development would be reflected in the econometric model by the urban edge variable, not the stock variable.
+This reasoning is consistent with the observation that the stock variable is statistically significant for the conversion measure that includes agriculture-to-other conversion, because this conversion is not necessarily related to urbanization and may not occur near the edge of existing urban areas.